MinchinWeb/openttd-minchinweb/WmDOT/ReadMe.txt

     in love with years ago and to bursh up on my programming skills at the same time.

+-- What WmDOT Does ------------------------------------------------------------
+WmDOT is non-competitive.
+At the present time, it just builds out your highway
+    network.
+It has no revenue source.
+WmDOT starts by selecting a 'capital' and builds its Headquarters there.
+(If
+    you run multiple instances of WmDOT, they should pick different towns as their respective capitals.)
+First, WmDOT connects the surrounding towns to the capital.
+Next it connects the towns further out to the existing network.
+Once all towns have been connected to the network, WmDOT looks for shorter cross connections to fill out the network.

 -- Requirements ---------------------------------------------------------------
 WmDOT requires OpenTTD version 1.0 or better.
 This is available as a free
     download from OpenTTD.org
 As dependances, WmDOT also requires:
+	- MinchinWeb's MetaLibrary, v.1
     - SuperLib, v.7 ('SuperLib-7.tar')
     - Binary Heap, v.1 ('Queue.BinaryHeap-1.tar')